horse-php/app/README.md

-app
+Horse Application
 ===

-Some boilerplate for your Horse application
+Package `horse/app` provides you boilerplate for a typical Horse application.